 Section 2a, Site 6198

 Richie Addison and I had known each other since middle school, buddies through our high school years, as well as his short time at university.
-He volunteered for ‘Nam when many guys our age honed their skills at artful dodging – including one who never inhaled, while some other jumped ahead of the line into the fly-boy reserves, a non-combat bailiwick in the ’60’s and 70’s.
-Still another claimed to suffer the terrible misfortune of grievously debilitating bone spurs, existent or not.
+He volunteered for ‘Nam when many guys our age honed their skills at artful dodging, including three future presidents.
+Bone spurs, anyone?

 ~

 Hey, you ever stop grinning about Obama’s presidency?
 Man, oh man, did that shake up the bigots.
-Too short-lived.
+Too short-lived, though.
 The presidency is theirs again, alas.
-For now, at least, in the ebb and flow of politics, of life really.
+For now, at least, in the ebb and flow of politics, the ebb and flow of life really.

 Peaceful here where you rest along the southern fence of the cemetery perimeter.
-The trees add a sense of seclusion among the other ranks of mostly un-shaded headstones, shining in the bright sunlight, row after row.
-A stirring sight, sad, too, at the thought of their sacrifices, your sacrifice.
-During my summer visits, the tree shade around your headstone softens the sun’s touch, protects the grass carpeting your grave.
-I prefer my spring visits, though, a time when life swells, a time of blossoms, the earth’s reawakening.
+The trees add a sense of seclusion among the other ranks of mostly un-shaded headstones, shining in the bright sunlight, so many rows of them.
+A stirring sight.
+A sad one, too, at the thought of all the sacrifices, and your sacrifice, especially to me and your close “basement” buddies.
+The tree shade around your headstone softens the sun’s touch, protects the grass carpeting your grave during my summer visits.
+I prefer spring visits, a time when life swells, a time of blossoms, the earth’s reawakening.

-A delicate coat of green moss, velvet-like, blankets the back of your headstone facing the fence.
+A coat of green moss, delicate, velvet-like, blankets the back of your headstone, facing the fence.
 Not exactly regulation.
-They’ll get around to cleaning it someday.
-To tell the truth, I like it.
+They’ll eventually get around to cleaning it someday but I like it.
 The moss fades, almost disappears beneath the onslaught of winter, unlike the memory of you.
-Not for those of us left behind who may still call you son, brother, a friend, comrade-in-arms.
+Not for those of us left behind, who may still call you son, brother, a friend, a comrade-in-arms.
 You remain in our hearts, our thoughts.
 Always.

 KIA and PH are engraved at the foot of your headstone.
 They speak much about you, your character.
 A good Marine.
 A warrior.
 A hero.
 Thought of yourself as just a “regular” jarhead.
-Though, knowing you, a damn good regular jarhead.
-Patrolling in-country certainly demanded a lot more than regular courage, amigo.
+Knowing you, no doubt a damn good “regular” jarhead.
+Patrolling in-country demanded a lot more than regular courage, amigo.
 A hell of a lot more.
 You protected the jarheads in that firebase with your life.

 So many recollections of you rattle around my head, Richie.
 A good buddy, your wry sense of humor, quick to help a friend.
 Yeah, you grumbled.
-We all did, passing ourselves off as the coolest of dudes.
-Your actions spoke a hell of a lot louder.
-Quick to tease, to laugh at yourself especially.
-Quick on the handball court.
-Were you ever defeated at Jamaica High School?
-I can’t recall–so many years.
+We all did, passing ourselves off as the coolest of dudes, so quick to bust each others chops.
+You were just as quick to laugh at yourself, too.
+Quick on the handball court, also.
+Never defeated at Jamaica High School, right?
+I can’t exactly recall–so many years ago.
+Through the decades, I’ve shared many stories about you and our other “basement” buddies.
+Today, the kids would call them “homies,” just a “rose by any other name.”

-All of us watched.
+Oh, boy.
 You didn’t utter a word.
-Your jaw tensed, as you slowly got to your feet from the beat-up couch – a discarded relic from the curb – and walk oh-so-casually to grasp the tennis racquet, an old-time wooden version, also “recycled.”
+We watched in silence as your jaw tensed, as you slowly got to your feet from the beat-up couch – a discarded relic we “recycled” from the curb – and walked oh-so-casually to the corner and grasped the tennis racquet, an old-time wooden version, also “recycled.”
 Sure, a few strings were unstrung.
 So what?
-Racquet in-hand, you gradually walked away, out of sight.
+Racquet in-hand, you quietly walked away, out of sight.

 When the lights blinked-out, Lee knew exactly why.
-His whisper of “Uh, oh” was heartfelt.
+His whisper of “Oh, shit!” was truly heartfelt.

 Rest in peace, amigo.
 Keep guarding Heaven’s streets.
-My best to Roger Healy.
+Give my best to Roger Healy.
 Not too much time left until the rest of us start showing up.
 That grin of yours will be great to see again.

 I’ll bring the football.